COOLHAWK416/SOCodeChallenge/README.md

 ## What is Fractionated Morse Code?

 - Fractionated Morse Code is a type of cipher that uses Morse code alphabet to encrypt a message .
 Morse Code alphabet is made up of dots and dashes.
-Each letter in the English alphabet and numbers, 1-9, will have its own pattern of dots and dashes.
+Each letter (A-Z) and numbers (0-9) will have its own pattern of dots and dashes.
 In this cipher x's are used to either separate a letter or a word.
 2 x's separate a word and 1 x separates a letter.
 Decryption is used mostly in Science Olympiad, so that is why I focused on making this project on decryption of Fractionated Morse Code
 - It is a polygraphic substitution cipher, meaning that it replaces plaintext into sets of symbols or letters
 - There will be a key in the table which wil help letter for morse code mapping.
 - ### Decryption